5 Things To Consider If Quarantine Made You Hate Your Spouse & Want To Divorce

 5. Feelings come and go, but decisions can last a lifetime.

+Ultimately, divorce doesn’t always solve problems of emotion in a relationship, but instead creates new ones.

-If you didn’t hate your spouse before quarantine, then pause, and recognize that you do not hate them now.
-Perhaps you hate the environment, the situation, the circumstances that you are in with your spouse.
+If you didn’t hate your spouse before quarantine, then pause and recognize that you do not hate them now.
+Perhaps you hate the environment, the situation, and the circumstances that you are in with your spouse.

+When feeling confined, it is a natural human reaction to desire to break out.
+All roads lead somewhere, and divorce is not necessarily the escape you are seeking.

 Your marriage does not have to be another casualty of this virus.